Nonparametric inference for fractional diffusion: Introduction

 where the kernel $N$ is a positive regular function with support in $[-1{,}+1]$.
 It is obtained via a discretization of the continuous version of the estimator (see Definition \ref{def1}).
-Some deviation probability bounds are proved for the continuous and the discrete version of the Nadaraya-Watson estimator in Theorem \ref{th-dev}.
-If we assume that the drift has polynomial growth of order $\mm$ and satisfies a one-sided dissipative Lipschitz, then we obtain ergodic properties for the solution of \eqref{eds} (see Proposition \ref{ergo}).
-This means that there exists a random variable $\bar X$ such that the solution of Equation \eqref{eds} converges for $t\to\infty$ to the stationary and ergodic process $(\bar X_t)_{t\ge 0}=(\bar X(\theta_t(\omega)))_{t\ge 0}$ where $\theta_t$ is the appropriate shift operator on the canonical probability space associated to the fBm.
+Some deviation probability bounds are proved for the continuous and the discrete version of the Nadaraya--Watson estimator in Theorem \ref{th-dev}.
+If we assume that the drift has polynomial growth of order $\mm$ and satisfies a one-sided dissipative Lipschitz, then we obtain ergodic properties for the solution of \eqref{eds} (see Proposition \ref {ergo}).
+This means that there exists a random variable $\bar X$ such that the solution of equation \eqref{eds} converges for $t\to\infty$ to the stationary and ergodic process $(\bar X_t)_{t\ge0}=(\bar X(\theta_t(\omega)))_{t\ge0}$ where $\theta_t$ is the appropriate shift operator on the canonical probability space associated to the fBm.
 Then we shall prove the consistency of the estimator:

-under the additional assumption that the number of approximation points satisfies $n=t_n^\gamma$ with $\gamma>1+\mm H^2$ (see Remark \ref{talk} for a discussion about the dependance between $n$, $\mm$ and $H$) and another assumption on the non degeneracy of the stationary solution (see Hypothesis \ref{reg-inv}).
+under the additional assumption that the number of approximation points satisfies $n=t_n^\gamma$ with $\gamma>1+\mm H^2$ (see Remark \ref {talk} for a discussion about the dependence between $n$, $\mm$ and $H$) and another assumption on the non-degeneracy of the stationary solution (see Hypothesis \ref{reg-inv}).

-Similar results are obtained for the locally linear estimator that we do not present in this introduction because it would require further and heavy notations.
+Similar results are obtained for the locally linear estimator that we do not present in this \hyperref[sec1]{Introduction} because it would require further and heavy notation.
 Nevertheless, the approach is identical.
-We first construct a continuous time version of the estimator in Definition \ref{def2} and some deviation probability bounds are obtained in Theorem \ref{th-dev-ll}.
+We first construct a continuous time version of the estimator in Definition \ref {def2} and some deviation probability bounds are obtained in Theorem \ref{th-dev-ll}.
 Then a discrete version is proposed (see Definition \ref{hatn}) and the consistency is obtained in Theorem \ref{consist-ll} which is the other main result of this work.